civican/legisinfo/42-1/bills/C-6/bill_text.md

 **(3)** A declaration made under subsection (1) has the effect of revoking a person's citizenship or renunciation of citizenship.

-> **Explanatory Note**:
-> Existing text of subsections 10.1(2) and (3):
-> *Existing Text*:
-> > If the Minister has reasonable grounds to believe that a person, before or after the coming into force of this subsection and while the person was a citizen, served as a member of an armed force of a country or as a member of an organized armed group and that country or group was engaged in an armed conflict with Canada, the person's citizenship may be revoked only if the Minister — after giving notice to the person — seeks a declaration, in an action that the Minister commences, that the person so served, before or after the coming into force of this subsection and while they were a citizen, and the Court makes such a declaration.
-> > Each of the following has the effect of revoking a person's citizenship or renunciation of citizenship:
-> > a declaration made under subsection (1);
-> > a declaration made under subsection (2).

 ### Section 5

 Sections 10.3 and 10.4 of the Act are repealed.

-> **Explanatory Note**:
-> Existing text of sections 10.3 and 10.4:
-> *Existing Text*:
-> > A person whose citizenship is revoked under subsection 10(2) or paragraph 10.1(3)(b) becomes a foreign national within the meaning of subsection 2(1) of the `Immigration and Refugee Protection Act`.
-> > Subsections 10(2) and 10.1(2) do not operate so as to authorize any decision, action or declaration that conflicts with any international human rights instrument regarding statelessness to which Canada is signatory.
-> > If an instrument referred to in subsection (1) prohibits the deprivation of citizenship that would render a person stateless, a person who claims that subsection 10(2) or 10.1(2) would operate in the manner described in subsection (1) must prove, on a balance of probabilities, that the person is not a citizen of any country of which the Minister has reasonable grounds to believe the person is a citizen.

 ### Section 6